 Our community dental health programs are designed to support and encourage your efforts to provide the best dental health for your children.

-Dental screenings are provided annually to children in select grades in all elementary schools in Niagara.
+Dental screenings are provided annually to all elementary school students in Niagara.

 Dental screenings are visual assessments only and do not replace your child's regular dental examination with a dentist.